coveooss/platform-sdk/README.md

 ```

 ### Pushing a document with large binary data size
 The Push API has a hard limit of 5MB (compressed) on the document's binary data.
-When the size exceeds that value you typically need to request an upload URI to an S3 file container.
+When the size exceeds that value, you typically need to request an upload URI to an S3 file container.
 You would then put your document's binary data in that container and refer to the container by ID when pushing the target document with the Push API.
 However, lucky you, the SDK handles this automatically.
-Thus, the SDK compresses the content, and if it exceeds 5MB (compressed), it will do the needed logic.
-Take note that the maximum size of a document is 256MB (compressed).
+Thus, the SDK compresses the content, and if it exceeds 5MB (compressed), it will perform the needed logic.
+Note that the maximum size of a document is 256MB (compressed).

 ### Delete a single document
 ```csharp